samuel-jimenez/GramEditor/docs/src/languages/deno.md

 }
 ```

-See [Configuring supported languages](../configuring-languages.md) in the Zed documentation for more information.
+See [Configuring supported languages](../configuring-languages.md) in the Tehanu documentation for more information.

 <!--
 TBD: Deno TypeScript REPL instructions [docs/repl#typescript-deno](../repl.md#typescript-deno)